UW-Hydro/VIC/docs/Documentation/Drivers/Classic/OutputFormatting.md

   - `OUT_TYPE_CHAR` = char
   - `*` = use the default type

-_multiplier_ = (for binary output files) factor to multiply the data by before writing, to increase precision.
+_multiplier_ = (for `BINARY` output files) factor to multiply the data by before writing, to increase precision compared to not using the multiplier.
   - `*` = use the default multiplier for this variable

 Here's an example.
 To specify 2 output files, named "wbal" and "ebal", and containing water balance and energy balance terms, respectively, you could do something like this: